os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/two-thread-barrier.md

 ## Rendezvous

-Rendezvous or rendezvous (French pronunciation: [ʁɑ̃devu]) refers to a planned meeting between two or more parties at a specific time and place.
+Rendezvous or rendez-vous (French pronunciation: [ʁɑ̃devu]) refers to a planned meeting between two or more parties at a specific time and place.
 [^wp-rendezvous]